CL-Sallady/portfolio/README.md

 ### Usage

 This is used as a simple and aesthetic portfolio website to display the strengths of an individual.
-Use the format freely.
+Use the format freely, all artwork in this repository belongs to the artist and the artist alone.

+Any usage of the artwork in this repository commercial or otherwise is strictly prohibited.